vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ## Prerequisites and system requirements

- For a description of prerequisites and system requirements for the current software version, see [the main Defender for Endpoint on Linux page](microsoft-defender-endpoint-linux.md).
+ For a description of prerequisites and system requirements, see [the main Defender for Endpoint on Linux page](microsoft-defender-endpoint-linux.md).

 In addition, for Puppet deployment, you need to be familiar with Puppet administration tasks, have Puppet configured, and know how to deploy packages.
 Puppet has many ways to complete the same task.
 These instructions assume availability of supported Puppet modules, such as *apt* to help deploy the package.
 Your organization might use a different workflow.
 Refer to the [Puppet documentation](https://puppet.com/docs) for details.